 (2) In conjunction with the review required by Subpart 6.2.5, review existing policies; planning, zoning, and subdivision regulations; and ordinances to determine their effectiveness in managing construction-related erosion and sediment and controlling waste such as discarded building materials, concrete truck washout, chemicals, litter, and sanitary waste at construction sites that may cause adverse impacts to water quality.
 The permittee shall also review its policies, regulations, and ordinances for their consistency with the requirements of the Construction General Permit.
-If the permittee's review indicates that its policies are inconsistent with the Secretary's permit, the permittee shall amend its policies to complement, at a minimum, or be more stringent than the requirements of the Secretary.
+If the permittee's review indicates that its policies to complement, at a minimum, or be more stringent than the requirements of the Secretary.